koldinger/Tardis/README.md

 ============
   * Edit the config file, /etc/tardis/tardisd.cfg
       * Set the BaseDir variable to point at a location to store all your databases.
       * Set the Port to be the port you want to use.
-Default is currently 7420.
+Default is 7420.
   * If you want to use SSL, create a certificate and a key file (plenty of directions on the web).
   * Edit other parameters as necessary.
   * Create your backup directory, if need by (mkdir */path/to/your/backup/directory*)